Refinance Guide for Central Florida Homeowners

 — Natallia Mann, MLO #2014061

-You’ll see ads everywhere right now promising “no-cost refinance” or “refinance for free.”
-Here’s the truth these ads do not say out loud:
+You’ll see ads everywhere promising “no-cost refinance” or “refinance for free.”
+Here’s what those ads don’t say out loud.

 When a lender tells you it’s “free,” they mean one of three things: